Garudayaksa F.C.: History

 Garudayaksa Football Academy itself is founded by Prabowo Subianto, who at the time was serving as Minister of Defense.
 He inaugurated the academy in mid-December 2023.
 Garudayaksa acquired the Championship club PSKC Cimahi, and was inaugurated by PSSI.
 They have first competed in the 2025–26 Championship.
+They were promoted to the Super League for the first time in their history from next season after beating Persikad Depok 3–1 in the final matchday of Group 1, later they became champions after beating PSS Sleman 4–3 on penalties after a 2–2 draw in the final.